SujanG500/Agentic-Leadflow/README.md

 This will:
 1. Search Google Maps for e-commerce businesses
 2. Get their website, phone, rating
-3. Send each lead to Claude for AI qualification
+3. Send each lead to Grok for AI qualification
 4. Score them 1-10 and label as Hot / Warm / Cold
 5. Generate a personalized outreach pitch for each
 6. Save results to output/leads.json